buterajustin/cocaltd/wp-content/plugins/robo-gallery/readme.txt

 = Gallery Compatibility =

 Gallery implemented in native Wordpress style.
 All code implemented based on Wordpress api and base classes.
 Also we tried in our gallery code avoid conflicts with other plugins and libraries.
-If you accordantly meet with some errors, conflicts or other related problems feel free to [contact us](http://robosoft.co/clients) and we'll to sort everything in short time.
+If you accordantly meet with some errors, conflicts or other related problems feel free to [contact us](https://robosoft.co/clients) and we'll to sort everything in short time.

 If any problem occurs, please contact us.

 == Changelog ==

+= 2.6.13 =
+*   Update of the statistics section in backend
+*   Small statistics fixes

+= 2.6.12 =
+*   Fix of the admin interface
+*   Updated category management dialog

+= 2.6.11 =
+*   Update of the language functionality
+*   Multi language support

+= 2.6.10 =
+*   Modification of the interface in admin section
+*   Modification of the zip library

 = 2.6.9 =
 *   Added new archiver library for alternative backup method